Best smart light bulbs

 Top smart light bulbs for the money

-TP-Link’s Kasa Smart LED Light Bulb, Dimmable White
+TP-Link Kasa Smart LED Light Bulb, Dimmable White

-Our take: A versatile smart bulb that works with Alexa and Google.
+Our take: A versatile smart bulb that works with Alexa, Google and Microsfot Cortana.
 It’s also a bit easier to set up than a few other smart bulbs since it doesn’t require a hub.

 What we like: The circadian setting turns on in the morning and brightens throughout the day, finally dimming in the evening.
 The bulb can be dimmed down to 1% for a candle-like glow.